Black July: A Tamil Genocide

 Violence against Tamils spread across the country.
 The premeditated violence caused over 3,000 Tamil deaths mostly in Colombo and in other Sinhala majority areas.
 The Tamil economy was destroyed.
 Over one hundred thousand were displaced with thousands fleeing abroad.

 July to August 1983: The Outside World's Response

 As the news of the pogroms reached the outside world, it became apparent that the violence occurred with support of the state and the security forces and was planned “well in advance”.

 It is commonly believed that the horrific violence of Black July was confined to Colombo alone.
 This is not true.
-On July 26, we released a map detailing all the other towns and villages that suffered anti-Tamil violence during Black July.
-While our infographic is not exhaustive of all of the affected areas, it served to expand knowledge of the pogroms and honour the victims everywhere.
+This map shows many of the other towns and villages that suffered anti-Tamil violence during Black July.
+While it is not exhaustive of all of the affected areas, it serves to expand knowledge of the pogroms and honour the victims everywhere.

 People for Equality and Relief in Lanka (PEARL) is 501(c)3 non-profit organization advocating for justice and self-determination for the Tamil people in the North-East of Sri Lanka.